menandmice/micetro_docs/guides/user-manual/admin_maintenance.rst

 Maintenance
 ===========

-The Men&Mice Suite contains several options for cleaning up the network space.
+Micetro contains several options for cleaning up the network space.
 To access the network maintenance functions, select :guilabel:`Tools --> Maintenance` and then the maintenance operation you want to perform.

 Find Orphaned PTR Records
 -------------------------